ebemunk/blog/content/2021-12-01-playmates/index.md

   <div id="viz-whr"></div>
 </div>

-<a href="https://www.uni-regensburg.de/Fakultaeten/phil_Fak_II/Psychologie/Psy_II/beautycheck/english/figur/figur.htm" target="_blank">Here is some fantastic reading</a> about "figure" and theories around attractiveness.
+[Here is some fantastic reading](https://www.uni-regensburg.de/Fakultaeten/phil_Fak_II/Psychologie/Psy_II/beautycheck/english/figur/figur.htm) about "figure" and theories around attractiveness.
 A quote from it:

 > The more traditional the women's role, the more curvaceous was the ideal figure.
 The greater the economic growth and the women's role in the educational system and employment, the less curvaceous was the ideal body.